Is Citrulline a good idea or not?

 But, it can be said that it does it indirectly.

-By reducing fatigue and improving performance, it will allow you to have more intense workouts, and if it is the goal, longer ones.
-With this you will be able to get more out of training, and consequently have better results.
+By reducing fatigue and improving performance, it will allow you to have more intense workouts, and if the goal is, longer ones.
+With this you will be able to get more out of the training, and consequently have better results.

 In addition to the effect on training, the reduction of post-workout pain, and the possible increase in growth hormone levels, contributes to muscle recovery and you will be able to recover more quickly from the training you do.

 Finally, who doesn't like a bigger pump during training?

 The two most common forms that you will find for sale this amino acid are L-Citrulline and Citrulline Malate.

 Both are Citrulline, with only a small difference.